 The Arndale Centre

-If you require a reasonable adjustment because you are a disabled person and unable to contact us in writing, please see the Contacting Us section on page 11 of our Complaints Policy (link above) for details of how you can register your complaint, or discuss your adjustment needs with us.
+If you require a reasonable adjustment because you are a disabled person and unable to contact us in writing, please see the 'contacting us' section on page 11 of our complaints policy for details of how you can register your complaint, or discuss your adjustment needs with us.